reverentgeek/secure-node-app-hapi/README.md

-# Node.js Tutorial with Hapi
+# Build a Secure Node.js Application Tutorial with Hapi

-This is a demo application for the [Node.js Crash Course](http://bit.ly/node-crash-course)!
+This is a sample application for the article [Build a Secure Node.js Application with JavaScript Async Await Using Hapi]().

 Built with love, using: